-- 3.7.1 To undertake the day to day management of procurement in accordance with the financial and contract regulations. - 3.7.2.
-The Director of Finance will provide regular reports to the Police and Crime Commissioner in order to demonstrate compliance and good governance.
+- 3.6.2 To undertake the day to day management of procurement in accordance with the financial and contract regulations. - 3.6.3 The detailed financial management responsibilities of the Director of Finance are set out in the financial regulations.

-3.8 Functions delegated to the Director of Enabling Services
+3.7 Functions delegated to the Director of Enabling Services

-- 3.8.1 To undertake the day to day management of physical assets excluding the purchasing of vehicles for West Mercia subject to the provision of financial regulations. - 3.8.2.
-The Director of Enabling Services will provide regular reports to the Police and Crime Commissioner in order to demonstrate compliance and good governance.
+- 3.7.1 To undertake the day to day management of physical assets subject to the provision of financial regulations. - 3.7.2 The Director of Enabling Services will provide regular reports to the Police and Crime Commissioner in order to demonstrate compliance and good governance.

-3.9 Urgent matters
+3.8 Urgent matters

-- 3.9.1 If any matter which would normally be referred to the Police and Crime Commissioner for a decision arises where it is impractical to obtain the decision of the Police and Crime Commissioner and the matter is urgent the matter may be decided by the appropriate chief officer. - 3.9.2 Appropriate chief officers authorised to decide urgent matters are: - the Chief Executive (all issues other than operational matters); - the Treasurer (financial and related issues)

-- 3.9.3 Where possible the appropriate officer will consult the Deputy Police and Crime Commissioner before taking an urgent decision unless such consultation is impractical. - 3.9.4 Urgent decisions taken must be reported to the Police and Crime Commissioner as soon as practicable and published.
+- 3.8.1 If any matter which would normally be referred to the Police and Crime Commissioner for a decision arises where it is impractical to obtain the decision of the Police and Crime Commissioner and the matter is urgent the matter may be decided by the appropriate statutory officer. - 3.8.2 Appropriate statutory officers authorised to decide urgent matters are: - the Chief Executive (all issues other than operational matters); - the Treasurer (financial and related issues) - 3.8.4 Urgent decisions taken must be reported to the Police and Crime Commissioner as soon as practicable and published.